kennethd/data-in-the-mines/README.md

 # data in the mines

-data-in-the-mines, or ditm, provides a framework for periodically creating reports from your data sources, with the primary goal of automating data discovery reports and providing a window onto the data in the mines.
+data-in-the-mines provides a framework for periodically creating reports from your data sources, with the primary goal of automating data discovery reports and providing a window onto the data in the mines.